KSEHano/AutoCrochetGeneration/README.md

 # Read ME
 This algorithm was created for a master's thesis.
-It can create crochet patterns with single crochet, increases and decreses based on 3D models.
+It can create crochet patterns with single crochet, increases and decreases based on 3D models.

 ## Requirements
 You need to install *lib igl* python bindings: